apache/accumulo-website/_docs-2/security/on-disk-encryption.md

 ### Bulk Import

-There are 2 ways to create RFiles for bulk ingest: with the [RFile API][rfile] and during Map Reduce using [AccumuloOutputFormat].
+There are 2 ways to create RFiles for bulk ingest: with the [RFile API][rfile] and during Map Reduce using [AccumuloFileOutputFormat].
 The [RFile API][rfile] allows passing in the configuration properties for encryption mentioned above.
-The [AccumuloOutputFormat] does not allow for encryption of RFiles so any data bulk imported through this process will be unencrypted.
+The [AccumuloFileOutputFormat] does not allow for encryption of RFiles so any data bulk imported through this process will be unencrypted.

 ### Zookeeper